by Amber Huett

 Socializing in the bar scene has been much easier as a slender version of herself, but Meador said she also feels more comfortable professionally.
 “When I’m at an interview or I’m discussing a topic that I’m well-versed in, I no longer worry about whether the person I’m talking to is listening,” she said.
 “Before, I felt like they were paying less attention to what I was saying; in many cases, silently judging me for my size.”
 Meador said she was surprised by people who befriended her only after she lost weight.
 “They were people I knew through church,” she said, “and people I had never suspected to be shallow.”

 As someone interested in public policy, Tabitha thinks the best way to combat obesity is through education about labels, portion sizes and stricter regulations on the fast food industry.

 New clothing, new confidence and more dates are all great, but Meador is most excited about comfort in travel.
 “Before I was worried about fitting in an airplane seat or crowding other people, but I actually took a picture of how much room I had on the plane on my last trip,” she said.
 “I can’t believe it some days, but it’s real.”

 While weight-loss can sometimes disrupt the social dynamic of your family or friends, be sure that you communicate how you feel.
 If there are times when socializing creates stress, work on positive self-talk.
 Accept the good feelings about your health and image and reject the negative.
 Or as Reed or Meador might say, “I’m still me.”

 About the Author:

-Amber Huett is an OAC Advisory Board Member and gastric-banding patient.
-She works for the state of Illinois, with experience in analyzing budgets, legislation and public health services.
+Amber Huett is an OAC Advisory Board Member and a gastric-banding patient.
+She works for the State of Illinois, with experience in analyzing budgets, legislation and public health services.
 She is a graduate student at the University of Illinois-Springfield, earning her master’s degree in public administration.
 She has a bachelor’s degree in political science and journalism from Bradley University in Peoria, Illinois.